clearf/clearf.github.io/_posts/research/2014-03-05-Using Regulation to Create a Reliable National Market System.md

 title: "Using Regulation to Create a Reliable National Market System"
 layout: research
 author: "System Logic Staff"
+description: "An analysis submitted to the United States House of Representatives Financial Services Subcommittee on Capital Markets for their hearing on Equity Market Structure and Regulation NMS."
 category: research
 tags: [complexity,technology]
 permalink: